tox-dev/tox/docs/explanation.rst

 Templates themselves are not runnable environments -- they exist only to define shared configuration.
 Only the generated environments (template name + factor suffix) appear in ``tox list`` and can be run.

+Nesting a group under a name labels it.
+That works for a list and for a range alike.
+The alternative was a ``label`` key sitting beside ``prefix``, ``start`` and ``stop``, which suits a range but has nowhere to live in a plain list.
+It would have labeled one shape and left the other out.
+Nesting covers both with one rule: a single-key table names the group, and the value describes its factors.
+Adding a shape later means describing another value, not teaching every earlier shape one more key.

 For the configuration reference, see :ref:`env-base-templates`.
 For practical recipes, see :ref:`howto_env_base_matrix`.

 .. _work-dir-placement: